Best Soil for Rosemary in Pots (Best Potting Mix)

 The sand and grit also play another important role in that they help to create the right level of soil fertility for rosemary.

-As surprising as it may sound rosemary thrives with lower fertility soils and produces the best aroma and flavor from the leaves as well as the most flowers.
+As surprising as it may sound rosemary thrives in lower fertility soils and produces the best aroma and flavor from the leaves as well as the most flowers.

 Avoid this mistake!